fitabigail/IrishMortgageConsulting/README.md

   </details>

    ### Lighthouse
-  The web page was tested using the Lighthouse feature on the chrome browser giving the following result for desktop and mobile.
+  The web page was tested using the Lighthouse feature on the Chrome browser giving the following result for desktop and mobile.
   It should be noted that the performance score was variable, ranging from the low eighties to 100 for desktop and mobile.
 <details>